farhaannishtar/Focus-Logger/README.md

 ## Overview
-Focus Logger is a backend service designed to integrate with RescueTime, enabling users to log their focus periods through a simple POST request.
+Focus Logger is a backend service designed to integrate with [RescueTime][(https://www.rescuetime.com/)], enabling users to log their focus periods through a simple POST request.
 This service is easily accessible via an Apple Shortcut, streamlining the tracking of productive time.

 ## Features
 Seamless Integration: Connects directly with RescueTime's API.